darkfeline/animanager/doc/commands.rst

 Update series data in database.

+This command queries MAL for updated series information to use to update Animanager's database.

-This command queries MAL for all series that do not have total episode count information yet or have status "watching" for potentially changed data and uses it to update Animanager's database.
+This command works on all series that do not have total episode count information yet or have status "watching".

 Information that may be updated is the name of the series and total episode count.